aosabook/500lines/dagoba/chapter.md

   graph.vertices    = []
   graph.vertexIndex = {}                                // a lookup optimization

-  graph.autoid = 1                                      // an auto-incrementing id counter
+  graph.autoid = 1                                      // an auto-incrementing ID counter

   if(Array.isArray(V)) graph.addVertices(V)             // arrays only, because you wouldn't
   if(Array.isArray(E)) graph.addEdges(E)                //   call this with singular V and E